scerioli/Global-Preferences-Survey/Article/Appendix.md

 - **United Nation Development Programme Gender Inequality Index:** Taken from the [Human Development Report 2015](http://hdr.undp.org/sites/default/files/hdr_2016_statistical_annex.pdf).
 We kept only the table called "Gender Inequality Index".

-- **Ratio of female and male labor force participation:** Average International Labor Organization estimates from 2003 to 2012 taken from the World Bank database (http://data.worldbank.org/indicator/SL.TLF.CACT.FM.ZS).
+- **Ratio of female and male labor force participation:** An average of estimates from 2004 to 2013 provided by the International Labor Organization in World Bank database (http://data.worldbank.org/indicator/SL.TLF.CACT.FM.ZS).
 Values were inverted to create an index of equality.
-We took the average for the period between 2004 and 2013.
+Note that originally the dataset was created taking the values between the years 2003 to 2012.

 - **Time since women’s suffrage:** This indicator was build based on the data about the year of suffrage in a given coutry taken from the [Inter-Parliamentary Union Website](http://www.ipu.org/wmn-e/suffrage.htm#Note1).
 For several countries more than one date where provided (for example, the right to be elected and the right to vote).
 We use the last date when both vote and stand for election rights were granted, with no other restrictions commented.
 Some countries were colonies or within a union of the countries (for instance, Kazakhstan in the Soviet Union).
 For these countries, the rights to vote and be elected might be technically granted two times within a union and as an independent state.
 In this case, we kept the first date.
 It was difficult to decide on South Africa because its history shows the racism part very entangled with women's rights [@SAHO].
 We kept the latest date when also Black women could vote.
 For Nigeria, considering the distinctions between North and South, we decided to keep only the North data because, again, it was showing the completeness of the country and it was the last date.
-Note: USA data doesn't take into account that also up to 1964 black women weren't granted the right to vote (in general, Blacks were not granted that right up to that year).
-We didn't keep this date, because it was not explicitly mentioned in the original dataset.

-In this work we additionally involve an additional index:
+In this work we additionally involve the following index:

 - **United Nation Development Programme Gender Development Index** taken from [Human Development Reports 2020](https://hdr.undp.org/en/content/gender-development-index-gdi).
 Note that we have downloaded the two tables of the Human Development Index for males and females, and used the ratio of the two as a GDI index, as described in the report.